Laqua Countryside, Sorrento

 Overview

-Design-forward Laqua Countryside is a seasonal hillside escape in a small community outside of Vico Equense and set inside a restored 19th-century manor once owned by celebrity Chef Antonino Cannavacciuolo's family.
+Laqua Countryside is a seasonal hillside escape in a small community outside Vico Equense, set within a beautifully restored 19th-century stone building now owned by celebrity Chef Antonino Cannavacciuolo and his wife.
 Its quiet location on the Sorrentine peninsula puts it about an hour from Naples and a short drive from the Amalfi Coast's scenic viewpoints, hiking trails, and coastal towns.
-Rooms are minimalist and individually styled, with private balconies and marble-lined bathrooms.
-Perks center on the Michelin-starred restaurant focused on refined farm-to-table fare, and also include a heated outdoor pool.
+Minimalist rooms are individually styled, with private balconies and marble-lined bathrooms.
+Perks center on the Michelin-starred restaurant, which focuses on refined farm-to-table fare, and also include a heated outdoor pool.

 - The single-Michelin-starred Cannavacciuolo Countryside restaurant is the main event, with farm-to-table menus rooted in Campanian traditions and produce from the hotel's own vegetable garden.